-The Onkwehonwe Midwives Collective is a Maternal, Child and Women’s Wellness Centre located on Kawehno:ke (Cornwall Island), on Akwesasne Mohawk Nation.
+The Onkwehonwe Midwives Collective is a Maternal, Child and Women’s Wellness Centre located in the Akwesasne Mohawk Territory.
 The Onkwehonwe Midwives Collective officially opened its clinic doors in April 2017 with funding from the Ontario Ministry of Health and Long Term Care.
 Since then, OMC has provided a balance of traditional and contemporary Midwifery services and cultural programs, as well began training a new generation of midwives with the Onkwehon:we Midwifery Training Program, the first of its kind in Akwesasne.
 Committed to providing the best experience possible, the Onkwehon:we Midwives Collective is focused on giving one multiple options as to best suit their own personal needs and wishes.

 As Onkwehon:we Midwives, we want to reclaim birth as a ceremony for our people.
 We walk side-by-side with the mother throughout pregnancy; honoring our role as guardians of our future generations.
 We want to provide assistance to expectant Indigenous families with reclamation of their birth, continued education and support throughout the phases of life.
 We will revitalize our culture and strengthen our sovereignty through our modern Onkwehon:we midwifery model by sharing Indigenous knowledge to promote the safety and well-being or our babies and families.